andreagiassi/microservice-rbac-user-management/README.md

 You can run this project on your local machine and configure the MySql using the localhost into the application.properties file or you can use, as suggested, the Docker image for a MySql image.

+Two scripts files has been created to automate the build and deploy:
+* run.cmd as utility to assist during the normal development
+* db.cmd as utility to pull down the database image and start it

 #### About the Spring Boot Microservice
 The microservice code is based on Java 8 and the Spring Boot 2 framework.